Cognigy/Documentation/docs/en/docs/ai/xApp/tokens.md

 ## xApp Session PIN

 The PIN code to access the xApp Session.
+The PIN code is only valid for 5 minutes.

 The xApp Session PIN is created by using the [Get xApp Session PIN](../flow-nodes/xApp/get-xApp-session-PIN.md) Node.